heightcomparisonme/discordwrapped.com/data/md/how-to-get-to-discord-wrapped.md

+---
+title: 'How to Get to Discord Wrapped'
+description: 'Step-by-step navigation guide to accessing your Discord Wrapped.'
+date: '2024-12-06'
+---

 # How to Get to Discord Wrapped

 Getting to your Discord Wrapped involves a few steps since it's not a native in-app feature.